NWChemEx/Chemist/docs/source/tutorials/molecule/index.rst

 electrons of a molecule object with ``charge()``, ``multiplicity()``, and ``n_electrons()`` methods, respectively.
 One can modify the charge and multiplicity of a molecule with ``set_charge(int)`` and ``set_multiplicity(int)`` methods.
-The code below shows how to access and modify these properties in both C++ and Python.
+The codes below show how to access and modify these properties in both C++ and Python.

 .. tabs::